 In any organisation no matter how small or large, public or private sector, buying decisions are rarely taken by just one person.
 What’s more, the purchase process and the people involved in it are often obscure, and it’s the salesperson’s job to shed some light on it.

 Luckily there is a sales technique which does exactly that, a part of the sales process which looks at the different yardsticks particular people in the customer are using to evaluate the sales offering.

-And what you the salesman can do is map this business buyer behaviour and use it to plan your route through the buying decision process.
+And what you the salesperson can do is map this business buyer behaviour and use it to plan your route through the buying decision jungle.

 Why Complex Is Simple

 The sales terminology for this type of sale is The Complex Sale – whose simple definition is: “More than one person is involved in the buying decision process”.

 The good news is that no matter how large the organisation, ALL buying decisions can be reduced to just three sets of criteria.

 And as it’s people who are making these judgements, let’s look at what they’re thinking and saying to themselves, what turns them on and what keeps them awake at night.

 I watch the bottom line

 I look at money IN and business-wide savings